POW! Entertainment: Camsing subsidiary

 In May 2017, POW! was acquired by Camsing International Holding.
 Camsing USA vice president Shane Duffy was named CEO while Gill Champion retained the president role.
-In July 2018, Linking Star Picture was formed as a joint venture of Beijing Film, Beijing Novo United Films, and Hong Kong-based Camsing International.
+In July 2018, Linking Star Picture was formed as a joint venture of Beijing Film, Beijing Novo United Films, and Hong Kong–based Camsing International.
 Linking Star would develop five projects from POW! and Chinese superhero movies, with Bob Sabouni, a former vice president of Marvel, consulting for Linking Star.

 In May 2018, Lee filed a $1 billion lawsuit with the Los Angeles Superior Court against POW!
 Entertainment for "stealing" the rights to his name and likeness, among other complaints.
 The lawsuit named CEO Shane Duffy, as well as the other co-founder of the company, Gill Champion, stating that both parties "conspired and agreed to broker a sham deal to sell POW! to a company in China and fraudulently steal Stan Lee's identity, name, image, and likeness as part of a nefarious scheme to benefit financially at Lee's expense."
 In addition, the lawsuit claimed that the defendants had obtained Lee's signature illegally in order to obtain "the exclusive right to use Lee's name, identity, image and likeness on a worldwide basis in perpetuity", against the wishes of Lee, among several other complaints detailed in the suit.
 In July 2018, Lee dropped the lawsuit against POW!, four months before he died on November 12, 2018.
 Camsing stated that they would continue to develop Lee's IP in POW! despite his death.

 In July 2019, Camsing announced that Ching "Vivian" Lo, company founder and chairwoman, has been held by the Shanghai Public Security Bureau.
 POW! management indicated in a July 10 statement that the company is considered an autonomous subsidiary of Camsing, thus is not affected.
 J.C.
 Lee, Stan's daughter, announced on August 3 that the Stan Lee Estate would move to distance itself from Camsing International and that the estate held the position that POW! and Camsing do not have "rights to Stan Lee's name, likeness or legacy" given the illegal activities alleged during the purchase of POW! from Stan Lee.

-On July 6, 2020, Genius Brands acquired exclusive worldwide rights to use Lee's name, physical likeness and signature from POW! as well as licensing rights to his name and over 100 of POW!'s original IPs.
+On July 6, 2020, Genius Brands set up a JV with POW to hold the exclusive worldwide rights to use Lee's name, physical likeness and signature from POW! as well as licensing rights to his name and over 100 of POW!'s original IPs.
 The assets were to be placed under a new joint-venture with POW!, called Stan Lee Universe, managed by Genius.
 Michael E. Uslan was hired to advise Genius on Lee Universe Film and TV projects.
 Genius then arranged a publishing deal with Archie Comics for the Stan Lee Universe comic book imprint, starting with the Kindergarten Cop adaptation title.

+In Aug 2023, Gill Champion resigned from POW!
+Entertainment.